refinedev/refine/documentation/docs/guides-concepts/deployment/index.md

 - [Remix deployment guide](https://remix.run/docs/en/main/guides/deployment)

 For convenience, we've created a [refinedev/Dockerfiles](https://github.com/refinedev/dockerfiles) GitHub repository that contains Dockerfiles for each of the frameworks above.

+These Dockerfiles are derived from their respective official Dockerfile examples, using `refinedev/node` as base image, which has a `non-root` `refine:nodejs` user.

+The final stage is running the application as `non-root` `refine:nodejs` user for better **security** and only includes necessary production dependencies for smaller image size.